Shivamjr7/reactive-spring/README.md

 - Asynchronous and non blocking
 - Data flow as event driven streams
-- We get an event from every result item from
+- We get an event from every result item from the data source